metal-by-example/fontstash/README.md

 Font Stash
 ==========

-Font Stash is a lightweight online font texture atlas builder written in C. It uses [stb_truetype](http://nothings.org) to render fonts on-demand to a texture atlas.
+Font Stash is a lightweight online font texture atlas builder written in C. It uses Core Text and Core Graphics to render fonts on-demand to a texture atlas.

 The code is split into two parts: the font atlas and glyph quad generator [fontstash.h](/src/fontstash.h), and an example Metal backend [mtlfontstash.h](/src/mtlfontstash.h).